tobybreckon/cpp-examples-ml/README.md

 + .test file - the data to be used for testing (CSV file format)
 + .xml, .yml - example data files for testing some tools

+All dataset examples are taken and reproduced from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/).

 ---

 If referencing these examples in your own work please use: